uptonking/note4yaoo/spec/spec-design-theming-rfc.md

   - more
     - cactus, flame, w-design

+- The theme object is intended to be a general purpose format for storing design system style values, scales, and/or design tokens.
+  - The object itself is not coupled to any particular library's implementation and can be used in places where sharing common style values in multiple parts of a code base is desirable.

 - 对样式主题的需求
   - If you’ve ever worked on a large application that has been worked on by many different people over time, you know that consistency can be hard to maintain.
   - The amount of different colors, spacing, font-sizes and media queries can easily get out of control.